TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

    :alt: The form creation wizard

-Simply start dragging and droppping form elements from the left panel to the right panel.
+Simply start dragging and dropping form elements from the left panel to the right panel.

 .. figure:: ../../Images/EditContentFormWizardElements.png